jaggedsoft/Omega500/README.md

     .     |
     .  bullets                  // extend Ω.Entity

 Every loop the engine calls `tick` on the main game object.
 This (automatically) calls `tick` on its current screen.
 The screen (manually) calls `tick` on its children (player, all the baddies in the baddie array, map) and so on.
 Once the tick is done, the same thing happens with `render`.

-(I might generalise this later, so everything really has a concept of "children", but for now it's good enough: if you want something ticked, then `tick` it.
-If you want something rendered, then `render` it!)
+That's the rules: if you want something ticked, then `tick` it.
+If you want something rendered, then `render` it!

 **Random helpful notes**

-* Most positions are given as a 2 element [x, y] array.
+* Most positions in maps etc are given as a 2 element [x, y] array.
 * Uses John Resig's simple class with inheritance (see below)
-* Deploying: copy/paste all the script tags! (or minify your own)
+* Project setup: copy/paster `Ω500.js` into your project

 ### Ω.Game